Jewish Sites in Paris

 The wall of the names at the Holocaust Memorial was inaugurated in 2005, and recently rebuild in 2019.

-Flora Goldenberg in front of the Shoah memorial of Paris
+Flora goldenberg in front of the shoah memorial in the Jewish Paris

 This amazing monument is very moving, but it is also one of the best ways to remember the 76 000 Jews deported from France during WWII.